python-openxml/python-docx/docs/dev/analysis/features/text/tab-stop-specification.rst

 Tab Stop Specification
 ====================

-WordprocessingML allows for custom specificatoin of tab stops at the paragraph level.
+WordprocessingML allows for custom specification of tab stops at the paragraph level.
 Tab stop spacing is a subset of paragraph formatting in this system, so will be implemented within the docx.text.parfmt.ParagraphFormatting object.
 Tab stops will be handled as a python List of integer (twip) values.

 Tab character insertion is already properly handled as part of Runs.
 This feature deals with the horizontal spacing of tabs within the document only.